-The GTPA is designed to enable the preservice teacher to demonstrate authentically the planning, teaching, assessing, reflecting and appraising of teaching practices regardless of school context, year level of teaching, discipline or speciality.
+The GTPA is designed to enable the preservice teacher to demonstrate planning, teaching, assessing, reflecting and appraising of teaching practices regardless of school context, year level of teaching, or discipline/curriculum or content area or speciality.
 This includes a primary teaching specialisation, a teaching major in secondary education, or teaching in a special education site.